dvelitchkov/ecs-deploy/README.md

                                             Max definitions causes all task revisions not matching criteria to be deregistered, even if they're created manually.
                                             Script will only perform deregistration if deployment succeeds.
-        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT -v | --verbose                Verbose output
+        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT -E                            Container definition environment blocks.
+E.g., '0=[{"key": "foo","val":"bar}"]' to set the environment for the first container in the container definitions.
+Can be supplied multiple times.
+        -v | --verbose                Verbose output

     Examples: